The International Stream attempts to accommodate:

 To be allowed to complete the programme, the student in this case must acquire sufficient language skills within a reasonable period of time and demonstrate academic ability.
 Enrolment is possible at any time during the school year providing space is available.
 In order to place students as accurately as possible when entering the school a Maths and English entrance test is often administered.
 A fee of €150, to cover necessary material and administration costs will be charged.

-Grade placement depends on an evaluation of the student´s transcript of previous academic results, his/her ability to function in English, and the result of the entrance tests.
+Grade placement depends on an evaluation of the student´s transcript of previous academic results and his or her ability to function in English.
 Although English is the language of instruction and communication in the school, a limited number of students enter the school without fluency in the language.

 In grades 7 and 8 the needs of students with little English language base are accommodated for two periods per week in special EAL classes in addition their regular classroom work.
 It is the aim of the EAL teacher to bring students to a workable standard as quickly as possible.